 How To Check If A Linux System Is 32 bit Or 64 Bit

 We already knew how to check if a Linux system is physical or virtual machine.
 Now, it is time to find out if the installed Linux OS is either 32 bit or 64 bit.
-If your Linux system has GUI, it is really easy then.
+If your Linux system has GUI, it is really easy.
 Just navigate to System Settings -> Details, and there you go, you will know the architecture.
 In CLI based Linux systems, it is bit different.
 This guide will explain you how to check if a Linux system is 32 bit or 64 bit.
 It is not that difficult.
+Read on.

 Check If A Linux System Is 32 bit Or 64 Bit